SVinternShip/flask-celery-rabbitmq/README.md

-#### Modify the code to match the corresponding key file path to task.py
+#### Modify the code to match the corresponding key file path and bucket name to task.py

     def explicit():
     from google.cloud import storage